 5. Income from other sources: Any other income that cannot be classified under the above-mention heads is taxed as an Income from other sources Some examples include interest on fixed deposits, dividends earned, and lottery winnings.

 Once you’ve calculated your total income and classified them under the categories mentioned above, the next step in the income tax calculation process is to account for the deductions and savings, if any.
 The amount parked in some tax-saving investments can be deducted from your total income, thereby reducing the amount of income that’s taxable.

 For instance, investments made under section 80C can give you the benefit of deductions up to Rs.
 1,50,000.
 Some of the tax-saving investments that qualify for a deduction under section 80C are mentioned below.

-Canara HSBC Oriental Bank of Commerce Life Insurance offers investors many options to save tax and enjoy the benefits of insurance and/or investments simultaneously.
+Canara HSBC Life Insurance offers investors many options to save tax and enjoy the benefits of insurance and/or investments simultaneously.
 For instance, our iSelect+ Term Plan is an excellent choice for people seeking an affordable life cover that also acts as a tax-saving investment.
 With this term insurance plan, you enjoy benefits like:

-Canara HSBC Oriental Bank of Commerce Life Insurance also offers ULIP that help you save tax and grow your wealth over the long term.
+Canara HSBC Life Insurance also offers ULIP that help you save tax and grow your wealth over the long term.
 The Invest 4G ULIP, for instance, has many beneficial features such as: